martinResearch/CPParametersEstimation/readme.md

 Implemented By Martin de La Gorce , novembre 2015 Ecole des Ponts et Chaussees

-#installation
+#Installation
 The code should run without the need of installing dependencies.
-It uses numpy and matlplotlib. you can lanch the line fitting example using from the command line using *python lineFitting.py*
+It uses numpy and matlplotlib.
+You can run the line fitting example using from the command line using *python lineFitting.py*

 Point:

 Image of the search space: